ljasinskipl/trakttv-widgets/readme.txt

 = I've found a bug =

 Great.
-Let me know :)
+Let me know :) Leave me a comment on http://www.ljasinski.pl/en/category/wordpress-en/plugins/trakttv-wordpress-widget-en/ (fastest way) or use support forum

 = I have two widgets and they both show the same results =

-I know.
-As written in the changelog, that's known limitation of this version.
+That's a bug.

 == Screenshots ==